The Best Veggies for Guinea Pigs: Guinea Pig Diet In-Depth Guide

 Can Guinea Pigs Eat Lettuce?

 While Lettuce is technically safe for your guinea pig, it is not recommended in large doses.
 Different types of lettuce have different impacts on your piggie.
 For example, Iceberg Lettuce has very little nutritional value as it only contains small amounts of Vitamin C. Iceberg lettuce is not toxic but can cause diarrhea and stomach problems.
 Thus, Iceberg lettuce should be avoided.
 However, Romaine lettuce can be eaten more frequently.
 Romaine lettuce is rich in Vitamin A and supplies doses of Vitamin B6, Vitamin C, potassium, and iron.
+Yet, we normally recommend green leaf lettuce and red leaf lettuce over romaine lettuce for guinea pigs who has urinary issues or show signs of high calcium intake (white deposits in urine).
+Nonetheless, definitely do your research on which leafy greens are the best for guinea pigs before you start them on a new diet regimen!

 Here are three meal plans that I put together based on the guinea pig veggie list.

-Green Power Mix: This one is great for healthy guinea pigs and is geared more towards younger guinea pigs.
+Young guinea pigs (Less than 6 months old) Green Power Mix: This one is great for healthy guinea pigs and is geared more towards younger guinea pigs.

 1 outer leaf of green leaf lettuce